 Here’s how you can easily grow air purifier indoor plants in India.·

 - First, prepare the potting soil and the planter that you would like to place the plant.
 While doing the preparations, keep the requirements of the plant in mind.

 - Fill one-third of the planter with some good potting soil.
 Gently lower the root ball into the potting mix in the planter.
 Layer it with some more soil to cover the root ball.
 Leave around 2 inches of the planter free towards the top.

 - Water the plant as per its requirement.
 Make sure to avoid over-watering and under-watering.
 Once done, move the plant to a spot that ensures enough sunlight for the plant.

 Tips for Growing & Caring of Air Purifying Indoor Plants

-Here are some tips for growing and caring for air purifying indoor plants, effortlessly.
+Here’s what we would suggest for growing and caring for air purifying indoor plants, effortlessly.

 - Do your research to find out the right water requirements of the plant.
 Some plants require lots of water to thrive, while others do well with very little water.
-So, stick to the right measure to prevent your plant from withering.

 - Plants also depend on different humidity levels to grow in.
 Some do well in high temperatures while others do not.
 Some prefer high humidity, while some prefer average.
 So, get your research done and level up with the plant.

 - When it comes to fertilizing a plant, there are different kinds of fertilizers and different fertilizer formulations, and different timespans.
 Make sure to figure that out for your plant.